 - In only 5 years (2010-2014) more than 11,000 cases of “honour” based violence were recorded by the police.
 But this is not the full picture: in 2012 1 in 5 police forces failed to properly record cases and many cases are never reported.

-- In 2014 the government gave advice or support to 1267 cases of forced marriage.
+- In 2015 the Forced Marriage Unit gave advice or support to 1267 cases of forced marriage, twenty seven percent were under 18.
+(FMU)

 - Over 60,000 girls under the age of 15 are at high risk of FGM every year in England and Wales.
 Over 137,000 women in England and Wales are already living with the consequences of FGM.